bazineta/js8call/README.md

   team had been down this road already, and had dealt with most of the changes needed to the audio stuff.
 - Vestiges of the original WSJTX codebase that were are longer relevant have been removed.
+- The variable decode depth settings have been removed, as testing demonstrated that decodes beyond a depth of 2 were largely hope and dreams.
+The implementation now decodes at a fixed depth of 2 in all cases.
 - Did a bit of work with alignment of data in the tables for better presentation.
 - Improved the performance and appearance of the audio input VU meter.
 - The attenuation slider was designed to look like an audio fader control, and it does a